mac999/AI_foundation_tutorial/README.md

 ## Getting Started: Development Environment Setup

-[cite\_start]This section outlines the prerequisites and installation steps to prepare your working environment for a smooth hands-on experience[cite: 16]. [cite\_start]All materials can be downloaded from this repository[cite: 17].
+This section outlines the prerequisites and installation steps to prepare your working environment for a smooth hands-on experience.
+All materials can be downloaded from this repository.

 ### 1\.
 Account Sign-up